mw5mercs-modding/harjel/Readme.md

 #### Automatic Mech Conversion
 YAML can automatically convert vanilla mechs.
 This is done by injecting required slots types and equipment.

+In order for the final weight of the 'mech to be perfect vanilla mechs should be designed taking TT rules into account, both with regards to base weight (account for engine rating and engine type) and used slots.
+Example: if the 'mech is supposed to run an XL engine make sure to not give the vanilla MDA more than 8 slots in the side torsos.

 However, MW5 does not account for XXL or light engines or gyro upgrades.
 This is why YAML allows to give hints for the conversion mechanism via `mechs.json` like so: